 Basically, Using a volume pedal gives you a lot more comfort and flexibility depending on what kind of music style you’re playing.
 It allows you to control your volume easily and with more accuracy.

 How to Choose the Best Volume Pedal for Swells?

 If you’re thinking of adding a volume pedal to your signal chain, Here is one buying guide to choose the perfect volume pedal for you according to your needs.

 1. Sound and Tonal Varieties

-A great volume pedals does more than simply adjusting the sound of your instrument.
+A great volume pedal does more than simply adjust the sound of your instrument.
 It should allow you to create swells and also should give you greater sustain.

 Along with this, It should give you a transparent sounding tone (without adding any colors into it) also mentioned as a “true bypass system”.